galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 {% endif %}

-# Classification
+# Taxonomic Classification

+Now that we have thoroughly cleaned our data, we are finally ready to assign a taxonomy to our sequences.

-Before we know which sequences may originate from sources other than our intended 16S bacterial genes, we must first classify those sequences.
-We can do this using a Bayesian classifier (via the **Classify.seqs** tool) and a [training set provided by the Schloss lab](https://www.mothur.org/wiki/RDP_reference_files).
+We will do this using a Bayesian classifier (via the **Classify.seqs** tool) and a mothur-formatted [training set provided by the Schloss lab](https://www.mothur.org/wiki/RDP_reference_files) based on the RDP (Ribosomal Database Project, {% cite Cole2013 %}) reference taxonomy.

+{% include topics/metagenomics/tutorials/mothur-miseq-sop/background_reference_taxonomies.md %}

 ## Removal of non-bacterial sequences